dfelinto/blender-manual/manual/glossary/index.rst

       The process of computationally generating a 2D image from 3D geometry.

    Resource
-      External files such as Images, Sounds, Fonts and Volumes that can be packed into the .blend file.
+      External files such as images, sounds, fonts and volumes files that can be packed into the blend-file.

    RGB
       A color model based on the traditional primary colors, Red/Green/Blue.